ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 idempotent.
 However, to protect against the possibility that idempotence is implemented incorrectly, a service-specific "retry" topic is used when it's time to try consuming a failed event again.

+### Dedicated Dashboard

+The work included with this epic will provide programmatic DLQ functionality, but it does not include a convenience layer such as a dashboard or central DLQ resolution service.
+On the surface, Kafka UI seems suited for this task.
+However, sending a message in a DLQ topic to the corresponding retry topic in Kafka UI requires some copy/paste action, which doesn't scale.
+If Kafka UI is used in conjunction with service-level resolution (i.e. discarding/requeueing), then we need to do some work to keep Kafka UI in sync with the service level consumers.
+This requires more digging and discussion; maybe there is a simple solution.

 ## Human Resource/Time Estimation: